nullromo/cash.nvim/README.md

     register.
 -   Make `:clc` into a function to users can map it how they want.
 -   Allow the user to customize their `?` key.
--   use 💴, 💷, and 🏦 in the readme somewhere
+-   Use 💷 in the readme somewhere

 ## 🪙 Other Tips